isc-projects/isc-dnssec-guide/doc/recipes.rst

 rollover.
 However, you should still keep an eye on the zone to make sure new signature(s) are being generated by the new KSK (23550 in this example).
-The easiest way is to query the authoritative name server 192.168.1.13 for the same DNSKEY and signatures, like you did a month
+The easiest way is to query the authoritative name server 192.168.1.13 for the same DNSKEY and signatures, as you did a month
 ago:

 ::